Gail Davies

 Gail Davies: The Pioneering Voice of Country Music

-Gail Davies is an American country music singer, songwriter, and record producer who carved a unique path as a female pioneer behind the recording console.
-Hailing from Broken Bow, Oklahoma, she became the first woman in the genre to produce her own major-label album, achieving a string of Top 10 and Top 20 country hits throughout the late 1970s and 1980s.
+Gail Davies is an American country music singer, songwriter, and producer who carved a unique path in the genre.
+Hailing from Broken Bow, Oklahoma, she became the first female producer in mainstream country music, achieving a string of Top 10 and Top 20 hits throughout the late 1970s and 1980s.

 Early career